 There’s nothing more frustrating when buying your first boat than finding out the boat you have just spent your hard-earned cash on is not suitable for what you had in mind.
 There is a bewildering choice of boats out there so it’s vitally important you do your homework first.

 If your penchant is for a motor boat then a lot depends on your budget.
-For instance, if your budget is in the very low thousands, then you are unlikely to get a boat with a large modern 4 stroke motor.
+For instance, if your budget is fairly tight, then you are unlikely to get a boat with a large modern 4 stroke motor.
 You are more likely to pick up something with an older 2 stroke motor, and these are notoriously expensive to run, so do bear this in mind.
+Ask any owner of a largish 2 stroke motor and they will confirm the costs involved.

 If you’re happy with a smaller 4 stroke, say 20 – 40hp then you may find a boat that suits.

 If your budget is more substantial then you may find a diesel-powered boat suits you better.
-These range from small chugalong styles to very powerful boats that will fly along at 40 knots!
+These range from small chugalong styles (around the 6 knot mark) to very powerful boats that will fly along at 40 knots!

 So, as you can see, there is a boat for any situation.
 Don’t be afraid to pop along to our club, or your own local club, and fire away with questions as most boaters will be more than happy to share their knowledge with you.